Dharma-09/Dharma-09/README.md

 <h2> 👋 Hi, I'm Dharmik Gangani</h2>
 - 👀 I’m interested in ...
 DevOps/System Engineering and cloud Development/Architecture <br>
 - 🌱 I’m currently learning ...
 Rust Lang <br>
-- 💞️ I’m looking to collaborate on ...
-Open Source project which builds on Go, Python, and Rust <br>
+- 💞️ I’m looking to collaborate on ... open-source project which builds on Go, Python, and Rust <br>
 - 📫 How to reach me..... <br> <br> <br>.